ayushptl1810/ToDoList/README.md

 - **Server (`server/.env`)**
   - `MONGO_URI` (required): MongoDB connection string.
   - `PORT` (optional): Port for the Express server.
 Defaults to `5001`.
-- **Client**
-  - If you plan to externalize the API base URL, you can adopt a variable like `NEXT_PUBLIC_API_BASE_URL` and use it in API calls.
-This repository currently calls the API directly; align the client’s base URL with your server’s host/port when replicating or deploying.

 ## Scripts

+- **Root Level**

+  - `npm run install:all`: Install dependencies for all packages
+  - `npm run dev`: Run both client and server in development mode
+  - `npm start`: Build client and start production server
+  - `npm run build`: Build the Next.js client for production

 - **Server**

+  - `npm run dev:server`: Start Express API only (development)
-  - `npm start`: start Express API
+  - `npm start`: Build client and start production server

 - **Client**
-  - `npm run dev`: start Next.js dev server
+  - `npm run dev`: Start Next.js dev server
-  - `npm run build`: build for production
+  - `npm run build`: Build for production
-  - `npm start`: start production server (after build)
+  - `npm start`: Start production server (after build)

-## Deployment (General Guidance)
+## Deployment (Single Service)

-- **API**: Deploy to any Node‑friendly host (e.g., Render, Railway, Fly.io, AWS).
-Set `MONGO_URI` and optionally `PORT`.
-Ensure the service exposes the chosen port.
-- **Client**: Deploy to a Next.js host (e.g., Vercel, Netlify with adapters).
-Align the client’s API base URL with the deployed API’s public URL.
+The application is now designed to deploy as a single service:

+1. **Set environment variables**: `MONGO_URI` and optionally `PORT`
+2. **Build and start**: Run `npm start` to build the client and start the server
+3. **Deploy**: Deploy the entire project to any Node.js hosting platform (Render, Railway, Fly.io, AWS, etc.)

+The Express server will serve both the API endpoints and the static Next.js frontend from the same port.

 ## Troubleshooting

 - **MongoDB connection fails**: Verify `MONGO_URI` is correct and accessible from your machine/host.
-- **Port already in use**: Change `PORT` in `server/.env` or stop the process using that port, then align the client’s API base URL to match.
+- **Port already in use**: Change `PORT` in `server/.env` or stop the process using that port.
-- **CORS errors**: Ensure the API URL you call matches your running server and that CORS is enabled (it is by default in this server).
+- **Build fails**: Ensure all dependencies are installed with `npm run install:all`.
+- **Static files not served**: Verify the client build completed successfully and the `client/out` directory exists.

 ## Notes

 - Keep secrets out of source control.
 Use environment variables for credentials.
 - For production, consider request validation and stronger error handling.
+- The application now serves as a single service, making deployment simpler and more cost-effective.